rwxrob/hugo-tutorial-link-data-to-type/README.md

 ```

 That's it.
 Short and sweet.
-Notice we linked to site root permalink
+Notice we linked to a relative link
-that matches the `.Site.Data.person.github` value.
-We'll use `github`
-as our unique identifier for "persons".
+matching the `.github` user name.
+We'll use `github` as our unique
+identifier for "persons", but that sounds weird so let's fix it with
+a permalink and configuration addition.

 ### Add Person Permalinks